MatteP1/Relational-Reasoning/Questions.md

 # Questions

 ----------- Process -----------
-- normalisation and type-safety.
-  - does this mean that all well typed expressions reduce to a value? yes
-  - or is it only normalisation which is required for this? no. normalisation is only to normal form - non-reducbile. but with type-safety, we get normalisation to values
-  - also isn't our language strongly normalising? yes, but we don't need it.

-normalisation proof
-- we actually prove this in our logical relation. using fundamental theorem we can prove it using the expression relation.

 - are values types and elctx technically part of the syntax? statics and dynamics they are part of the statics expressions is syntax. but they are all statics
 todo: restructure to statics and dynamics
 ----------- Process -----------

 - Empty type.
 What is it? how does it relate to the theorem I have proved?